-The University published Safety Manual Plan incorporates emergency response and evacuation policies and procedures for a variety of situations.
-Information regarding this plan is available within the Office of Health and Safety.
+The University published Safety Plan Manual incorporates emergency response and evacuation policies and procedures for a variety of situations.
+Information regarding this plan is available within Facilities Management.
 For a potential emergency or active threat on campus please notify Campus Police at 225-202-7890 or dial 911.
-Afterwards, make a second notification to the Director of Health & Safety at 768-1755 who will then determine the next steps and contact the appropriate people.
+Afterwards, make a second notification to Facilities Manager at 526-1734 who will then determine the next steps and contact the appropriate individuals.